 The Tor project and browser is thought to be actively used by around two million people around the world every day.

-Do you have any interesting or fun facts about The Dark Web that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the Dark Web?
+Share them in the comments below!